nens/threedi-docs/source/e_1d_tutorial.rst

     :header: "Setting", "Value for this tutorial", "Comments"

     "Sewerage_type", "N/A", "Already filled in.
 '0:mixed', since we are modelling a mixed sewerage system."
     "Zoom_level", "N/A", "Already filled in.
-This parameter determines the visibility in the 3Di live site."
+This parameter determines the visibility in 3Di Live."

 .. csv-table:: Characteristics
     :header: "Setting", "Value for this tutorial", "Comments"